-E-Paper watch for smartphones
+E-Paper watch for iPhone and Android.

 Pebble is the first watch built for the 21st century.
 It's infinitely customizable, with beautiful downloadable watchfaces and useful internet-connected apps.
 Pebble connects to iPhone and Android smartphones using Bluetooth, alerting you with a silent vibration to incoming calls, emails and messages.
 While designing Pebble, we strove to create a minimalist yet fashionable product that seamlessly blends into everyday life.